Jon Brooks • • 20 min read

 The second failing of political speech Orwell addresses in Politics and the English Language is wordiness.
 Back home, whenever my father asks me a direct question, and I answer in a long-winded, vague way, I’ll often get the response, “Are you a politician or what?”
 It always makes me chuckle—with recognition.

-such a way that seems precise and intelligent, but if you carefully scrutinize their language, you’ll see that the nature of their sentences are actually completely full of unnecessary words.
+Politicians speak in such a way that seems precise and intelligent, but if you carefully scrutinize their language, you’ll see that the nature of their sentences are actually completely full of unnecessary words.
 So, the next time you hear the sound of a politician talking about how our nation has learned from past history, and how the major political breakthroughs of the 21st century will help us, the people, to unite together and reconsider again just how lucky we are to be alive today, you may have the unexpected surprise that roughly 19% of their words are pointless.10

 3. Passive Voice

 If the subject performs the action of the verb, we call that active; if the subject receives the action, we call that passive.
 Politicians often use the passive voice when they want to dodge responsibility.
 The classic example being: